2BAD/ryanair/docs/fares.md

 ## <code>cheapestPerDay(from: IataCode, to: IataCode, startDate: StrDate, currency = 'EUR')</code>

-Searches for cheapest one-way fares between two airports for a given start date
+Searches for cheapest one-way fares between two airports for a given month

 - **from: IataCode** - The IATA code of the departure airport
 - **to: IataCode** - The IATA code of the arrival airport